How to Apply

 - Work closely with staff from the Office of Research and Sponsored Projects, General Counsel’s Office and Technology Transfer Office to ensure preservation of University’s Intellectual Property rights.

-Strong candidates will have prior purchasing or contract administration experience with a concentration of skills in interpreting contract terms and conditions, drafting contract terms and conditions, the negotiation of contract terms and conditions, supplier management, and interpretation of project team requirements, and development of RFP/RFQ specifications based on such requirements.
+Strong candidates will have prior contract or research administration experience with a concentration of skills interpreting, drafting, and negotiating contract terms and conditions, as well as interpretation of project team requirements.

-In addition this position requires: a Bachelor’s degree in Business Administration, Supply Chain Management or related field or equivalent experience; 3 – 5 years relevant progressive purchasing experience; strong contracting and negotiations skills; excellent customer service and communication skills; and a demonstrated ability to work collaboratively and diplomatically with all position levels of an organization.
+In addition, this position requires: a Bachelor’s degree in Business Administration, related field or equivalent experience; 3 – 5 years relevant progressive experience; strong contracting and negotiations skills; excellent customer service and communication skills; and a demonstrated ability to work collaboratively and diplomatically with all position levels of an organization.

 This role demands the ability to manage multiple priorities and complex projects simultaneously, along with excellent leadership skills, including the ability to work effectively in a team environment and to make decisions without direct supervision within stated scope.
 Proficient in enterprise wide administrative software systems, Microsoft Word, Excel, and PowerPoint.

 Two to five years of experience administering Federal and industry sponsored agreements, such as Grants, Contracts or Purchase Orders, preferably in a university or non-profit setting.
-Experience drafting agreements which include interpreting and flowing down appropriate sponsor terms to lower tier subcontractors, as well as a reasonable grasp of intellectual property, indemnification, risk management, and healthcare privacy provisions.
+Experience drafting agreements which include interpreting and flowing down appropriate sponsor terms to lower tier subcontractors, as well as a reasonable grasp of investigator-initiated multi-center clinical trial agreements, intellectual property, indemnification, risk management, and healthcare privacy provisions.
 Working knowledge of FAR, DFAR, OMB Circulars and Uniform Guidance pertaining to universities is desired.

 Job openings are posted for a minimum of seven calendar days.
 This job may be removed from posting boards and filled anytime after the minimum posting period has ended.